SamCollins1327/Download-More-RAM/README.md

 - Winpmem-custom - I’ve made various changes, if you want to change the read size for different dimm sizes change code on line 441 of WinPmem-custom\src\executable\winpmem.cpp

-- ci_finder_end2end.c - returns the MB index used in runme.bat to patch ci.dll

 - helper_optimised.c - to unxor memory dump, change xor_value on line 71 if the mask is different on your machine

 - OSRLOADER.exe - GUI tool for driver loading, must still disable security before bad drivers can be loaded

 - patcher_index.txt

-- patcher_updated.c - patches functions found in input file and writes to output file, which functions it patches are based off its input (see how its called in .bat file).
+- patcher.c - patches functions found in input file and writes to output file, which functions it patches are based off its input (see how its called in .bat file).
 Loaded signitures are for the Dec 9th caranry build of Windows 11.

 - sig_finder.c: this will find instances of a given signature and suggest memory regions before the fingerprint where a ramdisk could be safely loaded.
 Loaded signiture is for the regular kernel ci.dll module.

 - winpmem_custom.exe - pre-compiled

+- CreateAndAutoLogon.ps1 - runs one-click variant of attack

+- CleanUpAutoLogOnUser.ps1 - cleans up system after one click variant of attack

 DemoVideo